aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Lab_Notes.md

     # The tolerance values are positive, typically very small numbers.
     # The relative difference (rtol * abs(b)) and the absolute difference atol are added together
     # to compare against the absolute difference between a and b.
+    # the tilde symbol probably means that we are taking the negation of the boolean value
     mask = ~np.isclose(w, 0)
     xi, p, w = xi[mask], p[mask], w[mask]

+    # returning simulatenously four values
     return detector, xi, p, w

+# the last argument has a default value
 def sampling_op(xi, p, w, N_height, N_width, window_profile='raised-cosine'):
     """
     Numerical approximation of continuous-domain sampling operator.